Port international de Port-au-Prince: 2010 earthquake

 On 27 January 2010, it was discovered that the south pier was more damaged than initially appeared, and cannot be used safely.
 It had previously been used by one ship at a time, unloading one container at a time, gingerly.
 The port is continued to be used by military landing craft of the type used in amphibious warfare to force a beachhead from a seaborne invasion.

 As of 24 February 2010, the port had ramped up to handle container traffic around 600 containers a day, despite still having infrastructure damage.
 This is in excess of the 250 containers a day that it had been handling before the quake.
 The functioning of the port allows increased aid shipments arriving in-country.

+After the earthquake

+The government and National Port Authority reached a reconstruction agreement for the port in 2012.
+The first ship docked at the reconstructed north wharf on April 23, 2016.
+In 2016, the three largest container terminals in the port were consolidated and sold to Caribbean Port Services (CPS).
+In 2018, CPS CEO Philippe Coles reported that the renovated port had a capacity of 300,000 TEUs, and that in 2017, it handled 180,000 TEUs.
+The port has been effected by the ongoing gang war in Haiti since 2023.
+The port was shut down for several days after gang incursions in March 2024, it was shut down again in late September of the same year after several port workers were shot by gang members and others were taken hostage.
+On December 24, 2024, the cargo ship Maelys Lome II capsized in the Terminal Varreux, killing 7, injuring 17, and leading to a temporary suspension of port operations.

 Facilities

 Before the 2010 earthquake, the facilities of the port were as follows: